 A time of Remembrance and Service will be at 11:00 a.m., Saturday, August 24, 2019, at the First Christian Church in Newton.
 Burial was at Newton Union Cemetery.
 Visitation will be at the church just prior to the services and at lunch following.
 Pence~Reese Funeral Home, in Newton, is in charge of the arrangements.
 In lieu of flowers, memorials may be left to Jack's family, the First Christian Church or a charity of your choosing.

-To send flowers to the family of John Madin, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of John Madin, please visit Tribute Store

 We, at Pence~Reese Funeral Home and Cremation Services, believe that serving begins with caring and that caring is an attitude of the heart.
 We strive to express this attitude in our lives, in our business, and with our friends.